 Do you want to monitor server uptime for your WordPress site?
 Monitoring server uptime allows you to get alert notifications when your website goes down or is inaccessible.

 Keeping your website online ensures that your customers never have any issues visiting your website.
 An unresponsive site is not only bad for user experience, but it is also bad for your SEO rankings.

 In this article, we’ll show you how to easily monitor server uptime in WordPress.
 We’ll share multiple uptime monitoring solutions, and you can choose one that works best for you.

-What Does Server Uptime Monitoring Mean?
+What is Website Server Uptime Monitoring?

 - More Downtime Means Loss in Money: If your website remains inaccessible for a long period of time you will inevitably lose revenue.

 - User Experience and Brand Reputation: Having your website down is sort of like closing your door in users’ faces even though you’re not doing it intentionally.
 It creates a bad impression and you may lose potential customers.

 - Search Engine Influence: If your website is frequently down, then search engines might assume that your website is insignificant or lacks consistency.
 Often they penalize those websites that fail to maintain 24/7 uptime.

 Obviously, you cannot just sit in front of a computer and keep refreshing your website to see if it is up.